Rushan Abbas: United States politics

 Abbas has appeared before congress on multiple occasions to testify on issues of Human Rights, specifically as they relate to the status of Uyghurs living in China.
 She testified in 2019 before the Senate Foreign Relations Committee in regard to the emergence of concentration camps in the Xinjiang Uyghur Autonomous Region, and the threat of Chinese power in the Eastern Pacific.

 In 2020, she testified before the House of Representatives on international religious persecution, and the role of islamophobia in the ongoing human rights abuses in China.
 In 2021, she testified on the issue of forced labor as it relates to Uyghurs, and the economic coercive power being used in China.

 She has been vocal in the Biden administration, writing in 2021 that she hopes "the Biden administration ensures the Uyghur Human Rights Policy Act, which passed with nearly unanimous bipartisan support and imposes sanctions on entities and individuals involved in these human rights abuses, will be enforced to the full extent.
 The Biden administration must also prioritize Section 307 of the Tariff Act — which outlaws forced labor imports — and ensure that thorough and effective enforcement is applied to every ban on products originating from the Uighur homeland."

-Other Views
+Other work

 Previously, Abbas was Director of Business Development at ISI Consultants, which offers to assist "US companies to grow their businesses in Middle East and African markets."
 Her credentials, according to the company website, include "over 15 years of experience in global business development, strategic business analysis, business consultancy, and government affairs throughout the Middle East, Africa, CIS regions, Europe, Asia, Australia, North America, and Latin America", refers to her work as an International Business Director and International Marketing Liaison.